Table of Contents

 - Knife Sharpening Systems.

 Sharpening stones are rectangular blocks of stones that are ideally an inch thick and are made from materials like ceramic, diamond or natural sharpening stones.
 This tool has been used since time immemorial and is found in most homes to date because it can also be used to sharpen scissors, razors and other tools with big blades that need sharpening.
 A sharpening stone is used for dull knives because it removes a lot of material that ages the knife pretty fast.
 It needs skill and practice to produce the desired result.
 The big brands in the sharpening stone market are Smith , DMT and Norton.
 We will be listing the 10 best sharpening stones in the market.
 We looks into these products in a customers perspective.
-That is why only Top rated Sharpening stones are grabbed its place in this table.
+That is why only Top rated Sharpening stones are grabbed their place in this table.

 This is a long, narrow rod made out of steel or ceramic, mostly used to hone a knife blade since it does not shave off much material.
 It is, therefore, not good for sharpening a dull knife; it needs someone to be very careful with the angle.
 If care is not taken, the knife will end up with a deformed blade, instead of a sharpened one.
 You can safely say this requires a lot of technique to get it just right.
 It is a good knife sharpener for Pocket and Survival knives though.